 Privacy Act and Paperwork Reduction Act Notice.
 We ask for the information on this form to establish your right to gain access to the requested tax information under the Internal Revenue Code.
 We need this information to properly identify the tax information and respond to your request.
-You are not required to request any transcript; if you do request a transcript, sections 6103 and 6109 and their regulations require you to provide this information, including your SSN or EIN.
-If you do not provide this information, we may not be able to process your request.
+You are not required to request any transcript; if you do request a transcript, sections 6103 and 6109 and their regulations require you to provide this information, we may not be able to process your request.
 Providing false or fraudulent information may subject you to penalties.